 This collection of interactive analyses explores how oil-control shampoo narratives are constructed on Xiaohongshu (by experienced reviewers) versus on brand product detail pages (PDPs).
 The study covers 134 products reviewed by 14 bloggers, generating 945 coded narrative bridges across a six-layer analytical framework.
-Two brand PDPs — Kérastase Bain Divalent and Spes Anti-Hair-Loss — serve as reference points throughout.
+The Kérastase Bain Divalent PDP serves as a reference point throughout.

 All findings are observational and drawn from a curated (non-random) sample of experienced reviewers.
 They indicate patterns worth investigating further rather than population-level conclusions.